zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 So there are two problems with this approach
 * We are dangerously coupling our business logic with cross-cutting concerns (like applying timeouts)
+* This makes testing core business logic more cumbersome.
 * Also, we will have to do it for every single route in the system.
 For 100 routes we will need to repeat 100 timeouts!!!
+* Any change related to a concern like logging mechanism from logback to log4j2 may cause changing signature of `log(..)` function in 100 places.

 This can lead to a lot of boilerplate clogging our neatly written endpoints affecting readability, thereby leading to increased maintenance costs.